Azure/MDEASM-Solutions/Automation/Create-ServiceNow-Incident/Readme.md

 Playbook demonstrates automation to create incidents in ServiceNow for select Inventory Assets by querying for certain vulnerabilities or set criteria from your MDEASM Inventory.

 ## Prerequisites
+1.)
 MDEASM API in this playbook supports Azure AD Authentication which requires you to have an App registration or Service Principal setup and used for authorization
-Service Now API connection requires authorization using serviceNow instance URL, username and password MDEASM filter parameter needs to be set to an appropriate query to query inventory assets.
+2.)
+ServiceNow API connection requires authorization using serviceNow instance URL, username and password 3.)
+MDEASM filter parameter needs to be set to an appropriate query to query inventory assets.
 Refer MDEASM API documentation

 ## Deployment